Rally Sox! Boston on brink of title after 9-6 win over LA | New Country 923

 Devers added a big defensive play in the ninth when he slid to stop Manny Machado’s hard grounder at third before throwing across the diamond to get the Dodgers slugger for the second out.
 Craig Kimbrel then got Cody Bellinger on a fly to end it, leaving Puig in the on-deck circle.

+“It was just a loss,” Cora said of Game 3.
+“I think for everybody else it’s a crushing loss, but after the game we were up 2-1 (in the Series).”

-Game 4 was only 3 hours, 57 minutes, but had at least as many dramatic twists.
+Game 4 took only 3 hours, 57 minutes, but had at least as many dramatic twists.

-Muncy went 1 for 5 in Game 4 after his early-morning heroics for the Dodgers, who must overcome a 3-1 deficit to end their 30-year championship drought.
+Muncy went 1 for 5 after his early-morning heroics for the Dodgers, who must overcome a 3-1 deficit to end their 30-year championship drought.
 Only six teams have accomplished the feat in the World Series, although the Chicago Cubs did it just two years ago.

-After Dodgers starter Rich Hill baffled Boston with one-hit ball into the seventh inning, Los Angeles was up 4-0 and needing just seven outs to even the series.
-The Dodgers’ embattled bullpen was shredded by Boston’s bats.
+After Dodgers starter Rich Hill baffled Boston with one-hit ball into the seventh, Los Angeles was up 4-0 and needing just seven outs to even the series.
+Instead, the Dodgers’ embattled bullpen was shredded by Boston’s bats.

-Moreland got the comeback started with his three-run shot off Ryan Madson.
+Moreland got the comeback started with his three-run shot off Ryan Madson after Xander Bogaerts and Holt drew walks.
+Moreland’s homer was only Boston’s second hit of the game.

+“Anytime you come up with a situation like that, you want to make something happen,” Moreland said.
+“But we had two guys go up there and build an inning before me, and just we kept grinding and kept grinding, and finally gave ourselves an opportunity.”

 Pearce then repeated the Game 3 feat of Jackie Bradley Jr., who also hit a tying homer off Jansen in the eighth.